isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-shoes-for-running-on-pavement.markdown

 On top of that, the external heel counter keeps the rear foot secured properly.
-This 26 th version of  Kayano promotes comfort, stability, and protection while running on hard surfaces like pavements or roads.
+This 26 th version of Â Kayano promotes comfort, stability, and protection while running on hard surfaces like pavements or roads.
 Pros:
 - Well-cushioned midsole
 - Breathable upper